 As far as CMS (Content Management Systems) platforms go, both WordPress and Drupal offer advanced accessibility features.
 If you are using a Content Management System to build and maintain your website I would strongly consider one of these two platforms.
 This blog site you are reading now was built using WordPress.

 I have come across several good online resources to learn about website accessibility.
 Some of them are:

 Accessibility should not be a privilege, it should be a right for those to be able to access websites just as those without disabilities can access digital content.
-Currently many websites are breaking the law, by not being accessible.
-This is not ok, and those that develop and maintain websites should be better informed into how to ensure their websites meet accessibility guidelines.
-Hopefully, this blog post will help.
+Currently many websites are putting the business at a risk for a legal lawsuit for not being accessible.
+There are many benefits to making your digital content accessible.
+The most important being it is simply the right thing to do and well worth the effort put into it.